connervieira/Assassin/CONFIGURATION.md

         - `file` is the file-name that Assassin will write the telemetry data to.
             - This file name should be a GPX file.
             - The `{T}` string will be replaced by the timestamp that the first location point was recorded.
+                - If the `{T}` string doesn't appear anywhere in the file name, then Assassin will overwrite the file every time it runs.
             - Example: `AssassinTelemetry{T}.gpx`
         - `information` specifies what information will be saved to the telemetry file.
             - `altitude` is the GPS altitude.
             - `satellites` is the number of GPS satellites used to get the location.
             - `speed` is the current GPS speed in meters-per-second.
+                - It should be noted that the speed can easily be determined from location information and timestamps, regardless of whether it directly is embedded in the file.
             - `source` is the location back-end Assassin used to get the location.
 - `refresh_delay`
     - This setting determines the amount of time, in seconds, the Assassin will wait at the beginning of each cycle before continuing.